worldbank/gld/Support/B - Country Survey Details/NGA/LFS/Converting between ICLS definitions.md

 ```

-# Removed lines of code to match the old definition
+# Removed the lines of code to match the old definition

-Thus, to obtain a unique series with the old definition we would first need to identify the subsistence farmers, specifically those whose majority (>50%) of agricultral produce are meant for household consumption.
+To obstain a unique series with the old definition, we would first need to identify the subsistence farmers, specifically those whose majority (>50%) of agricultral produce are meant for household consumption.
 These are easily
-identified in "N1"; thus, deleting the lines of code under this category will automatically classify the subsistence farmers as employed.
+identified under "N1"; thus, deleting the lines of code under this category will automatically classify the subsistence farmers as employed.

 ```
  *<_lstatus_>